hpc-carpentry/hpc-carpentry.github.io/_posts/2018/04/2018-04-29-teach-don't-know-review.md

 Neal Davis, Teaching Assistant Professor, University of Illinois Department of Computer Science.

-_The purchase of this book for review was generously sponsored by the Carpentries in support of improving instructor training._
+_The purchase of this book for review was generously sponsored by The Carpentries in support of improving instructor training._